geyang/reinforcement_learning_learning_notes/README.md

 ### On How to Ask for Help
-I found textbook to be the most reliable source, but there is usually too much material.
+I found textbook to be the most reliable source but it's easy to get lost in the chapters.
 So the best way to ask for guidance seem to be:
 > I'm reading Chapter xx and topic xx atm, what are the key things I should pay attention to?

 ### Reference Readings